SqueezyDough/css-to-the-rescue-1920/README.md

 * Responsive without media queries

 ## Stages
 The prototype contains several stages.
+I took a lot of time to create workarounds with HTML and CSS to trigger the next stage.
 - [X] Intro
 - [X] Theme select
 - [X] Menu